piskuliche/ligandparam/docs/source/documentation_pages/examples/04_FromSmiles.rst

 Example 04: Building Systems from SMILES
 ========================================

-This example demonstrates how to use the ligand_param package to generate pdb files from SMILES strings, and use them to parametrize ligands.
+This example demonstrates how to use the ligandparam package to generate pdb files from SMILES strings, and use them to parametrize ligands.
 This example will use the FreeLigand class to parametrize a series of ligands from a SMILES strings.
 This example will also demonstrate how to BUILD these ligands into starting structures for Molecular Dyanmics simulations.